flightstats/hub/README.md

 `DELETE http://hub/group/{name}`

+#### Behavior

-The group listening to the `callbackUrl` will get a payload POSTed to it for every item in the channel, starting at the time the group is created.
+The group listening to the `callbackUrl` will get a payload POSTed to it for every new item in the channel, starting at the time the group is created.
+200 is considered a successful response.
+Any other response is considered an error, and will cause the server to retry.
+Redirects are allowed.
+Retries will use an exponential backoff up to one minute, and the server will continue to retry at one minute intervals indefinitely.

 ``` json
 {